coderjp/verifier/README.md

 ### To: Name

 This is the name of the recipient.
-Byt default it uses the `name` attribute of the model, however you can override it by declaring the following.
+By default it uses the `name` attribute of the model, however you can override it by declaring the following:

 ```php
 ...